mpostol/TP/ExDataManagement/DataStreams/DataStreams/READMESerialization.md

 Discussing the reflection concept in detail is far beyond the scope of the examples collected here.
 We also talked about bitstream syntax and semantics using the example of XML files.
 We showed how to use the XML schema concept to describe details of the syntax and also the semantics of a document indirectly and to create the source code of a program that will be used in the serialization and deserialization process.

-Examples illustrating serialization using reflection and attributed programming are described later in the section [Reflection-Based Serialization Example](./READMESerialization.md#3-reflection-based-serialization-example)
+Examples illustrating serialization using reflection and attributed programming are described later in the section [Reflection-Based Serialization Example][reflection-based-serialization-example]

-### 1.3.
-Graph of Objects Serialization
+### Graph of Objects Serialization

 Let's move on to the last issue related to the serialization of objects interconnected to each other forming graphs.
 So the objects have references between them and these references will determine the structure of the graph of objects.
 In this case, the main challenge is that all the objects must be considered as one whole.